2020 MLB Playoffs: Will fans be allowed to attend games?

 Will fans be allowed to go to MLB playoff games?

-There have been no spectators at any games this season but MLB Commissioner Rob Manfred is hopeful that fans will be able to attend the National League Championship Series and World Series Games.
-Both will take place in Texas which has been one of the few states allowing spectators to attend events this year.
+There have been no spectators at any games this season but fans will finally have the opportunity to go to the NL Championship Series and World Series at new Globe Life Field in Arlington, Texas–one of the few states allowing spectators to attend events this year.
+The NLCS is scheduled on seven straight days from Oct.
+12-18 and the World Series from Oct.
+20-28, with traditional off days between Games 2 and 3 and Games 5 and 6, if the Series goes that far.
+Major League Baseball said Wednesday that about 11,500 tickets will be available for each game.

-“We are pressing ahead to have fans in Texas with a ticket sales announcement expected soon,” said Manfred to reporters at USA Today Sports.
-“One of the most important things to our game is the presence of fans.
-Starting down the path of having fans in stadiums, and in a safe and risk-free environment, is very, very important to our game.’’

-Earlier this month, the Dallas Cowboys allowed over 21,000 fans into AT&T Stadium for the home opener.
-However, the MLB is still waiting for approval from Texas government officials.
-ALCS and NLCS games are expected to begin on October 11 and 12, respectively.

 Below is the format and locations for each round.
 Unlike the regular season, there will be a bubble setup for each series in the postseason with the exception of the Wild Card round.
 Click here for the MLB schedule and scoreboard.